slobentanzer/snakemake-workshop/docs/source/tutorial/cluster_setup.rst

     conda install cookiecutter # in order to install profiles cookiecutter https://github.com/Snakemake-Profiles/slurm.git

 The cookiecutter command will interactively let you choose what kind of profile you would like to create.
 They will be set in ``config.yaml`` inside the profile folder.
+If you do not know what to use, you can click enter and use the default ones (in brackets).

 Here are some of the most important parameters: